DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 ---
 # Runner Class

-An object that configures and launches test runs.
+An object that configures and launches test tasks.

 Created by the [testCafe.createRunner](testcafe.md#createrunner) function.